 Diagnosis for Parkinson’s disease (ICD-10-CM): G20

-Assessed – Is a verbal discussion.
-Please see “Opportunity for Improvement” section below for suggestions on possible screening tools.
+Assessed – use of a screening tool or discussion with the patient or care partner.
+Please see “Opportunity for Improvement” section below forsuggestions on possible screening tools.

 Opportunity for Improvement

 The following screening tools may be helpful for use in practice:

 Beck Anxiety Inventory

 Self-rating Anxiety Scale

 Hamilton Anxiety Rating Scale

 Parkinson Anxiety Scale